Timeless-Tower/blender-interchange-docs/docs/Export Fine Control.md

 The preview panel updates whenever translator or pipeline settings are changed and can be a fast way to see what will be imported.
 Clicking on any item will show more details about the item - some of which are human readable.
 # Warnings
 - Translator settings persist between imports.
-Make sure you reset any settings you change as it is possible to break blender export under some configurations.
+Make sure you remember any settings you change.
+For example you may want to remember set your collection filter to "Export" if you import a file without that collection.
 - Translator settings cannot be saved to pipelines as of 5.5 like other settings
+- Translator settings expose some of blender's fbx or usd dialog options in unreal.
+It is possible to break the export from blender under some setting permutations so it's advised to proceed with caution.
 - Pipeline assets are not blueprints.
 You cannot create them through the new blueprint menu.
 You must create them as an asset by right clicking > Misc > Interchange Pipeline Asset
 - Assets will be imported with the same pipeline settings on re-import.
 This is usually desired but something to keep in mind